mohtashim-khan/JavaSubset-Compiler/README.md

 Run Instructions:
 1) use makefile to build project using the command "make release"
-3) use shell command "./output args" to run with arguments.
+3) use shell command "./output filepath" to run.